How to Greet Visitors: 20+ Examples to Try in Your Destination

 “It’s quite a catch-22 in that the more that we train people to be genuine, it almost becomes more disingenuine,” Ekstrom points out.
 “When we’re pressuring people to be authentic, it comes across as inauthentic.”

-Ekstrom suggests that you switch it up; role play with extroverted, introverted, suspicious and even rude visitors to help your people build the collective skill set and learn which responses are brand-appropriate.
+Ekstrom suggests that you switch it up: role play with extroverted, introverted, suspicious, and even rude visitors to help your people build the collective skill set and learn which responses are brand-appropriate.

 Example:

-Ekstrom points to a local Seattle ice cream shop Molly Moon’s Homemade Ice Cream as a brand that has effectively trained associates — called Scoopers — to ask the right questions and make every customer experience positive.
+Ekstrom points to a local Seattle ice cream shop, Molly Moon’s Homemade Ice Cream, as a brand that has effectively trained associates — Scoopers — to ask the right questions and make every customer experience positive.
 There’s almost always a line out the door.
 “I always feel genuinely greeted, even though the interactions are quick,” he describes. “[The Scoopers are] so friendly and have fantastic personable personalities.
 Even though the engagement is quick, I never feel like I’m being rushed.”
 Customers can taste as many ice cream flavors as they like, and there are visuals to keep you occupied during the wait.
 “By the time I get to an associate, I don’t feel frustrated and like I waited forever.
 I’m quite excited,” he says.
 “That quick but genuine engagement is a great way to cap my experience with the store.”

 Employing effective sales greeting techniques

 One straightforward way to effectively greet and interact with visitors is to put yourself in their shoes.
 How would you like to be helped?
-Authentic, genuine interactions will almost always win over salesy practices.
+Authentic, genuine interactions will almost always win over sales practices.

 Read more